henry-hz/digital-quarantine/README.md

 ## Inputs

+Virus should spread diferently from place to place, so the training data should come from as much as different places.

 * Date and time the person was contacted
 * Work address
 * Home address
 * Family and best friends list
 * Trace back last geo position (from Apple/Google)
+* Above data from all infected people, their network/contacts.